MSc Physiotherapy (February Start)

 Our assessments are designed to develop and test your communication skills, and your ability to synthesise and articulate knowledge at Master’s level.
 Your academic assignments will be marked against the Senate Scale for Master’s work – the official national marking guidance for higher education.

-Assessments in year one include oral presentations and written course work and placement.
+Assessments in year one includes oral presentations and written coursework and placement.

 Structure